-The media planning software Sesame is already being used by all media categories in Sweden.
-It was therefore an obvious decision to also add Internet into the same software package.
-Planners can now plan Internet cinema, print, television, radio and direct mail in the same software package and on a single source database.
+Since Sesame is already being used by all media categories in Sweden it was an obvious choice to add yet another media to the portfolio.
+Planners can now plan Internet, cinema, print, television, radio and direct mail in the same software package and on a single source database.

-It should be stressed that Sesame first and foremost is a planning tool - not a tool for post evaluation.
+It should be stressed that Sesame first and foremost is a media planning tool - not a tool for post evaluation.
 By averaging, for example, four weeks to produce average weekly figures we are producing more stable figures.
 And when using data about historic events in drawing conclusions about the future, stable data are in every way preferable.
 But this also means that dramatic changes in audience size between one week and another will be smoothed.
-Since, however, the traffic figures are published simultaneously without any averaging, the short-term changes needed for post evaluation are reflected, though without TGI information.
+Since, however, the traffic figures are published simultaneously without any averaging, the short-term changes needed for evaluation are reflected, though without TGI information

-As mentioned the panel is recruited from the ORVESTO Consumer respondents.
-But for obvious reasons all panel members do not originate from the most recent wave of ORVESTO Consumer.
-To make multimedia analysis possible between Internet and other media on the currency level (the most recent survey wave), Sesame is using a rather complex weighting, ascription and calibration routine to match the panel data with the most recent measurement of the other media.
-This, however, does not significantly change any patterns, since the panel and the most recent ORVESTO Consumer respondents all share the same TGI data.
+As mentioned the panel is recruited from the Orvesto Consumer respondents, but for obvious reasons all panel members do not originate from the most recent wave of Orvesto Consumer.
+To make multi-media analysis possible between Internet and other media on the currency level (the most recent wave) Sesame is using a rather complex weighting, ascription and calibration routine to match the panel data with the most recent measurement of the other media.
+This however does not significantly change any patterns, since the panel and the most recent Orvesto Consumer respondents all share the same TGI data.
 The weighting, ascription and calibration can be done with a very high precision.